srgtuszy/MTLabel/README.markdown

 ### Features:

 - Customize line spacing
-- Draw text with unlimited number of lines (UILabel forces you to specify number of lines)
 - You can specify if you want the label to resize itself based on text height
 - Supports almost all features of UILabel